 Any developer wishing to construct a nationally significant infrastructure project, such as wind farms, wave and tidal energy arrays, must first apply for consent to do so.

 In order to build a nationally significant infrastructure project (NSIP) in the marine environment, a developer must submit an application for development consent together with full supporting documentation covering every aspect of the development - this includes navigational safety, recreational amenity, environmental concerns and must contain evidence that the developer has consulted fully with the local community and has taken their views into account.

 The planning authority, which differs in the devolved administrations, then considers the application to ensure that it is complete, meets the expected standards and that all elements have been completed rigorously before formally accepting it for examination.

 They then examine the application before making a recommendation to the Secretary of State, who will then decide on whether to grant or to refuse development consent.

-In England and Wales The Planning Inspectorate is the planning authority and The Planning Act 2008 process has the following stages:
+In England and Wales The Planning Inspectorate is the planning authority.

 In Northern Ireland the Department of the Environment is the responsible authority for offshore renewable energy infrastructure projects.